BilgiPasa/sorting-algorithms/README.md

 -------------------------------------------------------------------------------------------------

-TODO: Ask a friend if he can do C++ implementation in his free time, Implement more sorting algorithms, Do the C implementation (when I learn C)
+TODO: Implement more sorting algorithms, Do the C implementation (when I learn C)

 -------------------------------------------------------------------------------------------------